absalom-muc/MHI-AC-Ctrl/SPI.md

 note: the numbering of the variants 0..2 is reused from [rjdekker's code here](https://raw.githubusercontent.com/rjdekker/MHI2MQTT/master/src/MHI-SPI2ESP.ino)

 ## Unknown
 In the MOSI frame are more information coded than known for me.
-E.g. the error code, fan active, outdoor fan active, compressor active etc.
+E.g. fan active, outdoor fan active, compressor active etc.
 I hope that you support to close the gaps.